Nothing and nobody epitomizes my love/hate relationship with art quite like an old school friend I bumped into recently.

 "Watercolor painting.
 Let's face it, you're a much better painter than you are a writer."

 She doesn't just mince words, the resident straight talker.
-Egos are fair game as well.
 But watercolor?
-Thats for old fuddy-duddies, isn't it.
+That's for old fuddy-duddies, isn't it.
 Who on earth would remember Jackson Pollock had he been rolling around drunk on bits of paper rather than oversized canvasses covered in bucket-loads of sexy/gooey oil paint, plus other unidentified substances, no doubt.

 But, wait a minute!
 Isn't that what you're after?
-To have your cake and eat it too?
 To let watercolor free you of the gaze of art snobs who disdainfully liken this time-honored, complex and understated medium to something marginally above gardening, carpentry or carpet cleaning.